Sirius Satellite Radio: Sports

 Sirius broadcast a variety of live sports and sports talk programs.
 It held exclusive satellite radio rights to the NFL and CFL throughout its existence, and launched an NFL-specific channel, Sirius NFL Radio, in August 2004.
 Sirius also held exclusive rights to broadcast NBA games and programming from 2003 until November 2008, when those broadcasts moved to XM.
 Sirius and XM shared broadcasting rights to the NHL until the 2007–08 season, when broadcasts moved exclusively to XM.
 Sirius also broadcast coverage of NASCAR races, as well as a weekly show hosted by Tony Stewart.

 Beginning in 2005, Sirius also had exclusive radio rights to cover the NCAA Division I men's basketball tournament.
 Sirius also had the rights to a number of major college sports teams, including teams in the Big East, Big Ten and Southeastern Conferences, as well as The University of Notre Dame.

 Sirius also broadcast select Premier League matches.
 On September 27, 2006, Sirius announced a deal to add UEFA Champions League soccer to their lineup.
 Sirius had exclusive radio rights to broadcast the ESPN television feed of the Euro 2008 championships.
 Sirius also aired a soccer talk show called "The Football Show" with former Metrostars GM Charlie Stillitano and former International Italian star Giorgio Chinaglia.
 On Saturdays and Sundays during premier league season, Sirius aired Radio 606, a classic radio call-in show from the UK discussing all of the days top matches.

 Sirius broadcast At the Races and The Hardcore Poker Show, respectively the only nationally broadcast talk shows discussing horse racing and professional poker.

-After the merger between Sirius and XM was completed, Major League Baseball games remained exclusive to XM Radio as a result of an arrangement dispute between MLB and Sirius XM, which prevented Sirius subscribers from listening to games.
-However, on August 19, 2013, Sirius XM reached an agreement with MLB allowing all customers with both Sirius and XM receivers to hear the games with a premium subscription.
+After the merger between Sirius and XM was completed, Major League Baseball games remained exclusive to XM Radio as a result of an arrangement dispute between MLB and SiriusXM, which prevented Sirius subscribers from listening to games.
+However, on August 19, 2013, SiriusXM reached an agreement with MLB allowing all customers with both Sirius and XM receivers to hear the games with a premium subscription.